KingsGambitLab/Lecture_Notes/Akash Articles/Shortest_path_dp.md

 How can we do bottom-up dynamic programming to solve the SSSP problem?

 Where to start the bottom-up dp?
 Can we start it at any random vertex?
 No, We cannot.
 Right?
-Now the thing is that, we have to order the vertices in some order, such that before reaching to a particular vertex(say $v$), we must have found the shortest distances to all the vertices which are putting an incoming edge over $v$.
+Now the thing is that, we have to order the vertices in some order, such that before reaching to a particular vertex(say $v$), we must have found the shortest distances to all the vertices, which are putting an incoming edge over $v$.

 Are you familiar with this kind of ordering of vertices?
 It is **"Topological ordering"**.
 Topological ordering ensures that we will process vertices in the required manner.

-The key here is that, we will order the vertices using topological sort first and then process them one by one in the order.
 Let's see the algorithm.

 ### Algorithm